jmo2k02/ie500_data_mining_project/README.md

 # Data Nuggets - ie500_data_mining_project

-Our repo for the Data Mining Project
+Our repo for the Data Mining Project.

+See the pipeline in the `/Pipeline` folder.
+There you will find notebooks named **A** through **D**.
+Each one contains one step of our pipeline. **Y** contains the Evaluation:
+1. A -> Loader
+2. B -> Feature engineering
+3. C -> Training
+4. D -> Hyperparameter tuning
+5. Y -> Evaluation

 ## Table of Contents